 As most parents know, feeling some degree of fatigue on a daily basis is an almost inescapable part of early parenthood.
 Caring for small children takes a lot of energy and many parents are often caring for an infant (who may not sleep through the night yet) at the same time as a toddler or preschooler.

 Parents who have experienced this frequent fatigue know that it can really wear on your patience.
 When you are tired, it is often harder to be patient and considerate of a toddler’s sometimes erratic or less-than-compliant behavior.
+Under these circumstances, losing your temper with your toddler seems to happen all too often.
 Researchers have taken note of this and have begun to study the influence of fatigue on mothers’ interactions with their toddlers.

 - polite do: mother requests that the child perform or stop performing a behavior

 - hint do: mother hints that the child should perform or stop performing a behavior